 Anti-spam inbound policy

-• Enabling one or more of the ASF settings is an aggressive approach to spam filtering that can often cause false positives.
-The effectiveness of these settings in reducing spam has severely declined over the years.
+• It is recommended to disable the ASF (Advanced Spam Filter) settings, because enabling one or more of the ASF settings is an aggressive approach to spam filtering that can often result in false positives.
+The effectiveness of these settings in reducing spam has declined significantly over the years.

-• My preference is to select a quarantine policies to request to release items for the actions Phishing message action and High confidence phishing message action (which is the default for HPHISH).
+• My preference is to only select request to release quarantine policies for the actions Phishing message action and High confidence phishing message action (also, quarantine release permissions will be ignored for high-confidence phishing messages).

 • The default value is the same as selecting High confidence phishing messages.